Munawwar/preact-mpa-template/README.md

 VSCode note: Install [es6-string-html](https://marketplace.visualstudio.com/items?itemName=Tobermory.es6-string-html) extension to syntax highlight HTML inside of JS template literals.

 ¹ Live Reload here means:
-- Changes to client JS are automatically refreshed via a full page reload
+- Changes to CSS and JS are reflected on page without page reload
+- JS reload unmounts and remounts the page component
-- Changes to CSS are reflected on page without page reload
+- Changes to public files not part of build (like instant-page script) refreshes via a full page reload
 - Changes to node.js server routes are hot reloaded
 - Route handlers are also lazy loaded, to not only get the hot reloading to work, but also:
   1. to keep dev server restarts fast (restart are needed when editing common server code outside routes)